svenjaamyr/hw11/README.md.txt

 ## Master Branch
-This Change is made in master Branch
+This Change is made in master Branch (this change is made after myBranch is created - and also merged via pull request)

 This Change is made in myBranch